Geography of Florida: Topography

+Florida’s topography is characterized by extremely low relief, with subtle elevation changes that significantly influence water flow across the state.
+High-accuracy elevation mapping conducted by the U.S. Geological Survey shows that large portions of South Florida, including the Everglades, lie only a few feet above sea level, making the region one of the flattest in the United States (Desmond, 2003).
+Because the terrain slopes only a few centimeters per kilometer in some areas, even minor variations in elevation affect wetland distribution, hydrologic systems, and ecosystem stability (Desmond, 2003).
+This low-lying landscape also contributes to the state’s heightened vulnerability to flooding and sea level rise.

 Geology

 The Florida peninsula is a porous plateau of karst limestone sitting atop bedrock known as the Florida Platform.
 The emergent portion of the platform was created during the Eocene to Oligocene as the Gulf Trough filled with silts, clays, and sands.
 Flora and fauna began appearing during the Miocene.
 No land animals were present in Florida prior to the Miocene.

 The largest deposits of phosphate rock in the country are found in Florida.

 The geological foundation of Florida is far older than its surface sediments suggest.
 Its basement rocks, composed of ancient metamorphic and igneous rock, date back over 500 million years when they were a part of the supercontinent Gondwana.
 Through tectonic activities, the rocks migrated into Pangea and subsequently into the construction of the Florida peninsula during break-up of the supercontinent in about 200 million years ago (University of Florida IFAS, n.d.).
 This is the history behind the unique structural composition of the Florida Platform.

 Extended systems of underwater caves, sinkholes and springs are found throughout the state and supply most of the water used by residents.
 The limestone is topped with sandy soils deposited as ancient beaches over millions of years as global sea levels rose and fell.
 During the last glacial period, lower sea levels and a drier climate revealed a much wider peninsula, largely savanna.
 The Everglades, a wide, slow-flowing river, encompasses the southern tip of the peninsula.

 These systems all contribute to Florida's water supply and many people tend to disregard the quality of the state's water.
 The Floridan Aquifer is one of the most productive groundwater sources in the nation for Florida's aquifer systems.
 The karst topography is therefore crucial.
 The permeability of limestone allows water to be transferred and stored effectively, but it also exposes groundwater to contamination.
 With little natural filtering, pollutants can enter the aquifer through surface runoff, urbanization, and agricultural operations.
 This has a significant impact on the water's quality.